William Wilberforce: Last years

 Wilberforce's health was continuing to fail, and he suffered further illnesses in 1824 and 1825.
-With his family concerned that his life was endangered, he declined a peerage and resigned his seat in Parliament, leaving the campaign in the hands of others.
-Thomas Clarkson continued to travel, visiting anti-slavery groups throughout Britain, motivating activists and acting as an ambassador for the anti-slavery cause to other countries, while Buxton pursued the cause of reform in Parliament.
-Public meetings and petitions demanding emancipation continued, with an increasing number supporting immediate abolition rather than the gradual approach favoured by Wilberforce, Clarkson and their colleagues.
+With his family concerned that his life was endangered, he declined a peerage and resigned his seat in Parliament, leaving the campaign to others.

-In 1826, Wilberforce moved from his large house in Kensington Gore to Highwood Hill, a more modest property in the countryside of Mill Hill, north of London, where he was soon joined by his son William and family.
+In 1826, Wilberforce moved from his large house in Kensington Gore to Hendon Park, a more modest property in the countryside of Mill Hill, north of London, where he was joined by his son William and family.
 William had attempted a series of educational and career paths, and a venture into farming in 1830 led to huge losses, which his father repaid in full, despite offers from others to assist.
 This left Wilberforce with little income, and he was obliged to let his home and spend the rest of his life visiting family members and friends.

 He continued his support for the anti-slavery cause, including attending and chairing meetings of the Anti-Slavery Society.

-Death

 Wilberforce approved of the 1830 election victory of the more progressive Whigs, though he was concerned about the implications of their Reform Bill which proposed the redistribution of parliamentary seats towards newer towns and cities and an extension of the franchise.
-In the event, the Reform Act 1832 was to bring more abolitionist MPs into Parliament as a result of intense and increasing public agitation against slavery.
-In addition, the 1832 slave revolt in Jamaica convinced government ministers that abolition was essential to avoid further rebellion.

 In 1833, Wilberforce's health declined further and he suffered a severe attack of influenza from which he never fully recovered.
 He made a final anti-slavery speech in April 1833 at a public meeting in Maidstone, Kent.
 The following month, the Whig government introduced the Bill for the Abolition of Slavery, formally saluting Wilberforce in the process.
 On 26 July 1833, Wilberforce heard of government concessions that guaranteed the passing of the Bill for the Abolition of Slavery.
 The following day he grew much weaker, and he died early on the morning of 29 July at his cousin's house in Cadogan Place, London.

-One month later, the House of Lords passed the Slavery Abolition Act, which abolished slavery in most of the British Empire from August 1834.
-They voted plantation owners £20 million in compensation, giving full emancipation to children younger than six, and instituting a system of apprenticeship requiring other enslaved peoples to work for their former masters for four to six years in the British West Indies, South Africa, Mauritius, British Honduras and Canada.
-Nearly 800,000 African slaves were freed, the vast majority in the Caribbean.